In this tip:

 - Spray water on, lay seeds on, cover with potting soil (on the middle photo above there are sweet pepper seeds on the potting soil, but this procedure works at tomato seeds as well).

-- When first plants are visible, remove the lid or the top margarine box.
+- When first plants are visible, remove the lid.

 - When you wait too long, plants will grow thin and long.

 - Place the box with plants indoors, near a window.
 Temp between 15 and 20 C (59 to 68 F).

 - You can put the little tomato plants on a sill before a window, under such a mini green house.
 This transparent top is a plastic box meant for selling mushrooms.
 You can use a similar transparent plastic box.

 - Try to have some room (about 1 centimeter, 0.5 inch) between transparent box and window sill to have enough air circulation.